Born on February 15 to Henrietta (née Perlowitz) Frank and Hyman Frank, both first generation Americans, Maxine grew up in Brooklyn, New York.

 Among countless other roles in service to science and humankind, Singer has been since 1978 a member of the Board of Governors and Scientific Advisory Council of the Weizmann Institute of Science, Rehovot, Israel.
 She was chairwoman of the editorial board of Proceedings of the National Academy of Sciences, 1985–1988.
 She is currently a member of The Human Genome Organization, and member, Board of Directors, Johnson & Johnson.
 She was trustee, Yale (University) Corporation, 1975–1990, and director, Whitehead Institute, 1985–1994.
 She was elected to the National Academy of Sciences in 1979, and to membership in the Pontifical Academy of Sciences in 1986.
 Her several awards for public service include the Distinguished Presidential Rank Award, awarded in January 1988 by President Reagan.
 In 1992 she received the National Medal of Science, the nation's highest scientific honor bestowed by the President of the United States, “for her outstanding scientific accomplishments and her deep concern for the societal responsibility of the scientist.”
 She has received honorary degrees from Brandeis University, Dartmouth College, Williams College, New York University, Swarthmore College, Harvard University, Yale University, the Weizmann Institute of Science and others.

-During her four years as president of the Carnegie Institution, Singer led the biologists, astronomers, and earth scientists of the Institution’s six scientific departments.
+During her fourteen years as president of the Carnegie Institution, Singer led the biologists, astronomers, and earth scientists of the Institution’s six scientific departments.

 While guiding Carnegie in its scientific research and postgraduate education, Singer also directed a $50 million capital campaign which financed major renovations of the Institution’s campuses and its share in the building of two giant 6.5-meter optical telescopes (Project Magellan) at Carnegie’s Las Campanas Observatory in Chile.